 If you will require a Tier 4 visa to study the Pre-sessional course at Warwick, you must have a Secure English Language Test (SELT).
 Currently the UKVI IELTS test is the only English language test (SELT) recognised by the UK Visas and Immigration Service.

 Is my English Language Qualification valid?

-All accepted tests must have been taken within two years of the start date of your course at Warwick.
+All accepted English language tests must have been taken within two years and one month of the start date of your course at Warwick.